mako-framework/docs/03_command_line/02_commands.md

 		}
 	}

-You might also want to tell your users (or remind yourself) what the command actually does.
-This can easily be done using the ```$commandInformation``` property.

-	<?php

-	namespace app\console\commands;

-	use mako\reactor\Command;

-	class Hello extends Command
-	{
-		protected $commandInformation =
-		[
-			'description' => 'Prints a greeting.',
-		];

-		public function execute()
-		{
-			$this->write('Hello, World!');
-		}
-	}

-You can return a custom exit code from your commands by returning an integer from the `execute` method.
+> You can return a custom exit code from your command's `execute` method.
 The default code if none is returned is `0`.

-<a id="basics:registering-commands"></a>

-#### Registering commands

-You'll have to register your command with the reactor command line tool before you can use it.

-Commands are registered in the ```app/config/application.php``` configuration file.
-The array key is the name of your command and the value is the command class name.

-Check out the [this page](:base_url:/docs/:version:/packages:packages#commands) of the documentation to see how you register your custom commands in packages.

-	'commands' =>
-	[
-		'hello' => 'app\console\commands\Hello',
-	],

-You can now call your custom command like this.

-	php reactor hello

 <a id="basics:arguments-and-options"></a>

 #### Arguments and options

-Passing arguments to a command is easy as you can se in the example below.
+Passing arguments to a command is easy.

 	<?php